mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 :ref:`Pop-up Palette <pop-up_palette>` is a feature unique to Krita, designed to increase the productivity of the artist.
 It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
 To access the palette you have to just |mouseright| on the canvas.
 The palette will spawn at the position of the brush tip or cursor.

 By tagging your brush presets you can add particular sets of brushes to this palette.
-For example, if you add some inking brush presets to inking tag you can change the tags to inking in the pop-up palette and you'll get all the inking brushes in the palette.
+For example, if you add some inking brush presets to inking tag you can change the tags to inking in the pop-up palette, and you'll get all the inking brushes in the palette.

 You can :ref:`tag <tag_management>` brush presets via the :ref:`brush_preset_docker`, check out the :ref:`resource overview page <resource_management>` to know more about tagging in general.